Welding on silver alloys

 Tips

 In any case, silver is easier to weld when it is warm, as the high thermal conductivity has less of an effect as the temperature rises.
+Therefore, if possible, place several or many welding spots in succession in order to heat the area to be welded.

 Welding of thin silver parts

 This effect is less noticeable with small or thin silver parts, as there is no metal volume to allow the heat to dissipate too quickly.
+Eyelets or thin silver parts can therefore be welded very well with a Lampert welding machine.

 Set power

 If you now work with higher power on silver to avoid this effect, the metal is locally overheated due to the low melting temperature and holes are created.
+It is therefore not recommended to set the welding power higher than 50 % for silver alloys, as otherwise liquefied material can be thrown out of the welding spot.
+Although the metal is liquefied, it splashes away, resulting in craters instead of homogeneous welded joints.

-PUK 6 precision welding device frontal view
+PUK 6 precision welding device for goldsmiths, silversmiths, watchmakers, frontal view

 Set program

-With the specially modulated silver pulses of PUK 3 and PUK 3s, the energy is the energy is introduced into the metal in a controlled manner, largely compensating for the disruptive physical properties of the silver alloys!
+With the specially modulated welding curves for silver (alloys) the energy is introduced into the metal in a controlled manner, largely compensating for the disruptive physical properties of the silver alloys!
+These modes therefore also allow clean and stable welds on silver.

 Welding

-Use lead wire
+Use weling wire

 Drawing and modeling